Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Results on deformations of finite morphisms

 The following is the main result that we will use to prove Theorem ~\ref{A}.
-The proof of this result is an immediate consequence of Theorem ~\ref{def to 2:1} and Corollary ~\ref{corweh}.
+The proof of this result is an immediate consequence of Theorem ~\ref{def to 2:1} and Proposition ~\ref{corweh}.

 \begin{corollary} Assume the hypotheses (a), (b), (c) and $(d)$ of Theorem ~\ref{def to 2:1}.
-Furthermore, assume {\bf Def}$_{\varphi}$ has an algebraic formally semiuniversal deformation space, any deformation of $X$ is locally trivial, and $H^0(\mathcal{N}_{\psi}\otimes\mathcal{E})=0$.
+Furthermore, assume {\bf Def}$_{\varphi}$ has an algebraic formally semiuniversal deformation space and $H^0(\mathcal{N}_{\psi}\otimes\mathcal{E})=0$.
 Then a general deformation of $\varphi$ is a composition of a double cover over a deformation $Y'$ of $Y$ followed by a morphism of $Y'\to \mathbb{P}^N$ that is birational onto its image, consequently, it is a two-to-one morphism onto its image. \end{corollary}

 \begin{remark} Let $X$ be a surface with ample and globally generated canonical bundle $\omega_X$ with at worst canonical singularities.
 Let $\varphi$ be the canonical morphism of $X$.
 Then $H^0(T_X)=0$.
-Furthermore, {\bf Def}$_X$, {\bf Def}$_{\varphi}$, and {\bf Def}$_{(X,\omega_X)}$ have algebraic formally universal deformation spaces.\QEDA \end{remark}
+Furthermore, {\bf Def}$_X$, {\bf Def}$_{\varphi}$, and {\bf Def}$_{(X,\omega_X)}$ have algebraic formally universal deformation spaces. \end{remark}

-We have assumed in Proposition ~\ref{corweh} and Corollary ~\ref{maincor} that any deformation of $X$ is locally trivial.
-This hypothesis is satisfied if $X$ is smooth.
-We will show the hypothesis to be true in more generality, namely, if we allow $X$ to have $A_1$ singularities.
-We will establish this fact using a corollary of the following proposition.

 \begin{proposition} Let $X$ be a normal lci projective variety.
-Assume $\pi:X\to Y$ is double cover of a smooth projective variety $Y$ with ramification divisor $R$ and branch divisor $B\in H^0(L^{\otimes 2})$.
-Then we have the following four--term exact sequence
+Assume $\pi:X\to Y$ is a double cover of a smooth projective variety $Y$ with ramification divisor $R$ and branch divisor $B\in |L^{\otimes 2}|$.
+Then we have the following exact sequence

 \end{proposition}